Updated June 2019

 - To schedule a 30 minute Makerspace orientation, please stop by the library, email firstname.lastname@example.org or call 882-9309.
 Printer will be run by library staff but patrons may run the electronic cutter.

-- Please allow one-two weeks for prints to be completed.
+- Please allow three to four weeks for prints to be completed.
 The library will allow up to 10 hours of printing per month per family.

-- The Eglin Digital Library (EDL) MakerSpace is open by appointment: Monday – Friday 9 am – 3 pm.
-Library staff will run machine due to heated surfaces.
+- Library staff will run machine due to heated surfaces.

 - Projects must be approved by staff prior to use of 3D printer and vinyl cutter.
 The link and files must be emailed to eglinlibrary.com.